shannah/Java-Objective-C-Bridge/README.md

 ##Installation

 1. Add [ObjCBridge.jar](https://github.com/shannah/Java-Objective-C-Bridge/blob/master/dist/ObjCBridge.jar?raw=true) and [jna.jar](https://github.com/shannah/Java-Objective-C-Bridge/blob/master/dist/jna-4.0.0.jar?raw=true) to your classpath.
-2. Add [libjcocoa.dylib](https://github.com/shannah/Java-Objective-C-Bridge/blob/master/dist/libjcocoa.dylib?raw=true) to your library path.
+2. **Optional** - Add [libjcocoa.dylib](https://github.com/shannah/Java-Objective-C-Bridge/blob/master/dist/libjcocoa.dylib?raw=true) to your library path.
+It will first check to see if libjcocoa.dylib in in the library path.
+It is isn't, it will simply extract it to the temp directory and use that one.

 ##Examples